 Suppose your company has maxed out growth opportunities in its current territory or industry and wants to expand to a new vertical, location, or market.
 While saying “We want to expand our international business into South America” is an ambitious goal, it’s vague and hard to measure.

 An attainable objective can be to research current product leaders in the target market and their marketing strategies.
-Other objectives could include to:
+Your Key Performance Indicators (KPIs) in this case could include:

 - Develop appropriate messaging for target customers based on market research findings within 1st quarter 2022